sim2art: Accurate Articulated Object Modeling from a Single Video using Synthetic Training Data Only: Experiments

 As mentioned earlier, many existing approaches require multi-view captures or object scanning under different configurations.
 Instead, our method takes as input a single monocular video captured with a freely moving camera. \cite{artykov-iccvw25-articulated} proposed a method that takes the same input, but did not release the code.
 Comparisons with previous methods is therefore not easy.
-We compare here our method to GAMMA~\cite{yu2024gamma}, Reart~\cite{liu2023building}, and Articulate-Anything~\cite{le2024articulate}, which input and output are the closest to ours.
+We compare here our method to GAMMA~\cite{yu2024gamma}, Reart~\cite{liu2023building}, Video2Articulation~\cite{peng2025itaco}, Articulate-Anything~\cite{le2024articulate}, and Artipoint~\cite{werby2025articulated}, which input and output are the closest to ours.
+To further highlight the consistent accuracy and robustness of our method, we created a custom baseline method, called FeatClust.

 GAMMA is a feed-forward method taking as input a point cloud of an articulated object at a single articulation state and predicts per-point part labels along with joint parameters.
 We retrained GAMMA on our point cloud sequences, and during inference, the final joint parameters are obtained by averaging the per-timestep joint predictions across the sequence.